HendrikAH12/GPU-Scraper/README.md

 # GPU-Scraper

-- This script performs an automatic search for GPUs on Kabum website
+Objective: Performs an automatic search for GPUs on Kabum website
+Requirement: Chromedrive 98.0.4758.102